Deltaplane/Default-Expansion-Files/README.md

-Default Expansion files for Chernarus
+Default Expansion files for Chernarus.
-Only used to help others on Expansion Discord
+Only used to help others on Expansion Discord.